Cole Arthur Riley Biography

 Since graduating, Riley has been beefing up her writing skills.
 She became famous in 2021 after she created a page on Instagram called Black Liturgy.
 The page is primarily about black people.
 The main focus of her page stems from her belief in black spirituality.
 Cole claims that Black Liturgy is a space where black people can release range, and sadness and find rest, joy, and peace.

-Illness and Success
+Cole Arthur Riley Illness and Success

 Rile has benefited from the belief system and lives as proof of it.
 When she was 26 she got an autoimmune disease that struck her with chronic pain.
 Although she suffers in her physical nature, she finds peace and rests in the spiritual realm.

 She is now a highly sought-out speaker and currently works as a spiritual leader at Cornell University.
 She has also been a guest at a popular podcast sharing her spiritual principles, her book, and the success of Black Liturgy.
+Her success resembles that of Danny Morel and Chef Akhi who also attempt to explain the importance of embracing spiritualism.